 The standard type of employment contract in the UK is an “open-ended” contract which can be terminated on notice (subject to the protection which the law provides on unfair dismissal).
 An employment contract need not be in writing and may be partly written and partly oral.
-However, some basic terms of the employment must be confirmed to employees in writing within two months of their start date (e.g. their rate of pay and hours of work).
-From April 2020, the employer will need to do this on or before the employee’s first day, and also include some extra information as part of this.
+However, the basic terms of the employment must be confirmed to employees in writing.
+Since April 2020, further information must be included in the written statement of terms and this must be provided on or before their start date.
+From April 2020, this right was extended to workers who are entitled to the basic terms of their engagement in writing on or before their first day.

 Workers may be contracted to work for a fixed period only or to perform a particular task with the contract terminating at the end of this period or on the completion of the task.
+Examples are those who are employed specifically to cover for maternity, parental or paternity leave; employees who do seasonal or casual work such as agricultural workers and shop assistants during busy periods; employees hired to cover unusual peaks in demand as in the tourist industry; and employees whose contracts will end on the completion of a specific task such as installing a computer system.
 There is no requirement for fixed-term contracts to specify the reason why it is a fixed-term, although a job title should be included in the contract to comply with the employer’s statutory requirements on the written statement of particulars of employment.

 Employment contracts often provide that the employee will undergo a trial or probationary period at the start of their employment, during which the employer has the opportunity to assess the employee’s suitability for the position.
-The trial period will typically last between three and six months.
+The exact terms of the trial period will be governed by the employment contract, but it will typically last between three and six months.
 During this time, the employee may not be entitled to certain benefits.

-Employees have a statutory right to receive a minimum period of notice from employers once they have been employed for one month.
+The employment contract should state the notice period that either party must give to the other party to terminate the employment.
+Employees have a statutory right to receive a minimum period of notice from employers once they have been employed for one month, as follows: